 They may look nothing like your previous ‘types’.
-But you get lost when you look in their eyes.
-You see the beauty in the most simple parts of them.
+But when you look in their eyes, you see hope.
+You find beauty in the most simple parts of them.

 You can envision marriage and family and building a life with them.
 You thank the universe for them.

-For the first time, you start to believe that love doesn’t have to be difficult.
-Sure there is some truth in the saying that relationships are hard work, but not on a regular basis.
+For the first time, you start to believe that a love doesn’t have to be so difficult.

 I concluded that I’d been in love thrice.
 Out of respect, to preserve some degree of anonymity and some degree of my own dignity, I will name no names.